brandlewco/blumberg-law/content/pages/index.md

     colors: colors-a
     variant: variant-a
     title: >+
-      ## Bruce Blumberg is one of Phoenix, Arizona's leading Criminal Defense
+      <h2 class="text-2xl">Bruce Blumberg is one of Phoenix, Arizona's leading Criminal Defense
-      Attorneys, with the skills and experience you need when facing the fight of your life.
+      Attorneys, with the skills and experience you need when facing the fight of your life.</h2>
     subtitle: ''
     text: >+
       <div class="flex flex-col lg:flex-row justify-between items-start gap-12